Cozhee/auth-api/README.md

 - POST : `/signin`

 - Feature Two: Added route
-- GET: `/users`
+- GET: `/:model/:id`
+- POST: `/:model/:id`
+- PUT: `/:model/:id`
-- GET: `/secret`
+- DELETE: `/:model/:id`

 Each route will be using middleware to check if a user has basicAuth or bearerAuth included in these requests.
 These are protected routes which are unreachabled by un authenticated users.
+Also a permissions middleware that will check user capabilities.

 #### Tests